secretsquirrel/LipoCram/README.md

 # LipoCram
-Cram data into FAT Binaries
+Cram data into FAT Binaries... because why not...

+See my Shmoocon 2016 presentation for details.